 Details of Breadth Requirement

 The courses used to fulfill the breadth requirement must satisfy the following:

-(a) Approved list courses: At least 4 of the courses must be taken from the approved list of courses given in the appendix below.
+(a) Approved list courses: At least 4 of the courses must be taken from the approved list of courses; see below "CS Ph.D.
+Breadth Requirement: Approved List of Courses."
 The 4 courses must satisfy the following two requirements:

 i) Theory requirement: At least one of the 4 courses must be taken in the Theory area.